suffolklibraries/sljekyll/_events/long-melford-2019-10-12-sld-apple-day.md

 breadcrumb: y
 ---

-We will be selling apple based products such as chutneys, juice, cakes and pastries.

-Apple based crafts, and some apple bobbing.
-There’ll also be a working apple press and we’ll have someone on hand demonstrating our Apple iPads.
+Join us on [Suffolk Libraries Day](/suffolk-libraries-day/) for apple-based crafts and games, demonstrations of a working apple press and our Apple iPads, and the chance to pick up some delicious apple-based chutneys, juice, cakes and pastries.